Media

 Latest News

-WASHINGTON, D.C. – U.S. Representative Richard Hudson (R-NC) released the following statement on the leaked Supreme Court draft ruling.
+WASHINGTON, D.C. – U.S. Representative Richard Hudson (R-NC) issued the following statement on today's debate of gun control legislation in the House Judiciary Committee:

 Friends,